The Office

 “Guess what, I have flaws.
 What are they?
 Oh, I don’t know.
 I sing in the shower.
 Sometimes I spend too much time volunteering.
 Occasionally I’ll hit somebody with my car.
 So sue me.” —Michael Scott, Season 4: Fun Run

-There’s no such thing as the perfect event.
+There’s no such thing as the perfect trade show.
 Or the perfect marketing campaign.
 Or the perfect booth conversations.
-But even in the chaos, even with all the ups and downs, events still play essential roles in closing deals.
-They are worth the investment because of the number of quality leads you bring back home.
-Yet, at the end of the day, some events have more flaws than others, like the wrong type of attendees.
-Make sure to carefully compare each event’s success to determine if it’s worth attending again next year.
-Yes, no event is perfect, but hopefully you can avoid events that feel like you’re (metaphorically) being mowed over by Michael’s car.
+But even in the chaos, even with all the ups and downs, trade shows still play essential roles in closing deals.
+They are worth the investment because of the number of potential buyers and quality leads you bring back home.
+Yet, at the end of the day, some trade shows have more flaws than others, like the wrong type of attendees.
+Make sure to carefully compare each trade show's success to determine if it’s worth the cost and attend again next year.
+Yes, no event is perfect, but hopefully, you can avoid trade shows that feel like you’re (metaphorically) being mowed over by Michael’s car.